gnustep/tools-android/README.md

 This project comprises a collection of scripts to build a GNUstep toolchain for Android.
 The toolchain can then be used in an Android project to compile and run Objective-C code using the Foundation and CoreFoundation libraries.

-The toolchain is built using the Android NDK (installed e.g. via [Android Studio](https://developer.android.com/studio)), and is set up to target Android API level 23 (6.0 / Marshmallow) and all common Android ABIs (armeabi-v7a, arm64-v8a, x86, x86_64).
+The toolchain is built using the Android NDK (installed e.g. via [Android Studio](https://developer.android.com/studio)), and is set up to target Android API level 24 (7.0 / Nougat) and all available Android ABIs (armeabi-v7a, arm64-v8a, x86, x86_64).

 Libraries